BlueBrain/MultiscaleRun/README.md

 After spack installation, all the gathered mod files can be found following the steps below:
 1. ``` ndam_installation_dir=`spack find --paths neurodamus-neocortex@develop+ngv+metabolism | tail -n 1 | grep -o "/.*"` ```
 1. mod files -> `$ndam_installation_dir/share/mod_full`

+## Spack

+We now use environments!
+In this way we can keep our standard spack separated with the one needed for multiscale_run.
+More info [here](https://github.com/BlueBrain/spack/blob/develop/bluebrain/documentation/installing_with_environments.md)

 ## Convert BlueConfig to SONATA compatible json file